 13. VSM Designs

 14. greens + blues co.

 And there you have them!
-Those were 14 fantastic WordPress portfolio examples from 2021.
+Those were 14 fantastic WordPress portfolio examples.
 I’m sure there are others, but these are the ones that caught my eye and made me smile.
 It would have been great if each of these WordPress portfolio examples had also been created using their theme’s free version, but sometimes you have to pay a little to get a lot.

 WordPress frameworks with page builders give us a lot of flexibility to use one WordPress theme in many different ways.
 Page builders allow you to customize the layout of each page, making it possible to easily put your content almost anywhere you like.
 Add that to WordPress Hosting from GoDaddy, and the entire experience becomes even more streamlined.

 WordPress Hosting from GoDaddy is optimized for WordPress websites.
 Find out more about GoDaddy’s WordPress Hosting plans.